-This self-assessment is intended to deepen your understanding of the connections between the course content and your own life and experiences.
+This self-assessment is designed to allow you to develop a deeper understanding of your experience and contributions during the quarter, as well as allow you to make any changes you want to make in the final weeks of the course.
+It is also designed to deepen your understanding of the connections between the course content and your own life and experiences.
 It will also allow you to reflect deeply on any changes (in thoughts, feelings, goals, behaviors, emotions, etc.) that occurred in the course.

-Length: Maximum 2 single-spaced pages in 12-point font
+Length: Maximum 3 single-spaced pages in 12-point font

-Due: Friday, 12/8 at 9pm PDT
+Due: Friday, 6/16 at 3pm PDT